Grant-NBI/nbi-oedi-etl/README.md

 *Note: you can have multiple configurations for different releases, states, and upgrades.*

-### ETL Workflow Overview
+### System Overview

 The ETL process is automated as part of a Glue Workflow, which orchestrates the entire ETL process across an AWS Glue job and metadata and data crawlers.
 This can be scheduled but as per requirement it's manually triggered.

 ### Key Steps

 1. **Glue Workflow Orchestration**:
    The workflow begins by invoking the main Glue ETL Job, which performs the extraction, transformation, and loading of the data.
-This job follows the steps outlined below (see **ETL Flow Overview**), handling partitioning, processing, and parallelization of the data.
+When this job status transitions to "SUCCEEDED", the Glue Crawlers are triggered to update the schema in the Glue Data Catalog.

 2. **ETL Glue Job**:
    The primary Glue ETL job processes the input data and stores the results in the S3 output bucket.
 After the job finishes, it updates the partitions it processed as s3 targets to the Glue Crawler

-3. **Glue Crawler**:
+3. **Glue Crawlers**:
-   The Glue Crawler is triggered to automatically discover the schema and new partitions from the output data in the S3 bucket.
+   The crawlers ( Metadata and data crawlers) are triggered to automatically discover the schema and new partitions from the output data in the S3 bucket.
 This ensures that the Glue Data Catalog stays up-to-date, making the data available for querying.

 4. **Athena Querying**:
    Once the Glue Crawler completes its updates, Athena is ready to query the data.
 The workflow integrates with Athena by making the processed data queryable through Athena WorkGroups and saved queries, which are available for BI tools like PowerBI.